 Heather is also an active volunteer with Scotiabank Blue Nose Marathon, DASC – Dartmouth Adult Services Centre, and the Halifax Music Co-op.
 Her love for life-long learning reflects a determination to help youth and communities succeed.

 Faith is a graduate from Dalhousie University where she obtained a Bachelor of Science with a focus in marine biology.
-Before retiring in 2015, Faith worked with Fisheries and Oceans Canada (DFO) for over 34 years and, for the 9 years prior to her retirement, was the Regional Director-General for the Maritimes Region of DFO.
-In addition, for the last 9 years of Faith’s career, she represented Canada as the Canadian Commissioner to the International Commission for the Conservation of Atlantic Tunas.
+Before retiring in 2015, Faith worked with Fisheries and Oceans Canada (DFO) for over 34 years and, for the 9 years prior to her retirement, was the Regional Director-General for the Maritimes Region of DFO where she played a leadership role in change management, consultation, negotiation and in managing the human and financial management resources of a large scientific research and operational organization.